 CEO, Lake Oil Group

 Lake group of companies, founded by Ally Edha Awadh was registered in the year 2005 and commenced its operations in March 2006 in Dar Es Salaam, Tanzania, just as an Oil Marketing Company.
-Lake group owns Lake Oil ltd, Lake gas ltd and Lake trans ltd, Gulf premix ltd. Lake group also entered into Cylinder manufacturing.
-It is now one of the 5 largest distributors of petroleum products in Tanzania and exports to neighboring countries including D.R.Congo, Zambia, Burundi and Rwanda.
-The company also has a 35 million-liter storage depot at Kigamboni, Dar es Salaam and another depot in Mbeya, a commercial city in the country’s southwest region.
+Lake group owns Lake Oil Ltd, Lake gas ltd and Lake trans ltd, Gulf premix ltd. Lake group also entered into Cylinder manufacturing.
+It is now one of the 5 largest distributors of petroleum products in Tanzania and exports to neighbouring countries including DR Congo, Zambia, Burundi and Rwanda.
+The company also has a 35 million-litre storage depot at Kigamboni, Dar es Salaam and another depot in Mbeya, a commercial city in the country’s southwest region.
 The transport/haulage arm of the company, Lake Trans, owns and operates close to 500 trucks and serves as a regional contractor for commodities giants like Trafigura and Augusta.
 Lake Oil Group’s revenues for 2013 were $600 million.
 This young and vibrant entrepreneur, Ally Edha Awadh is just 32 years old.

 You may also like: Top 10 Largest Economies in Africa